hd719/devops/Docker-101.md

 - The sec. group that needs to be selected is `sg-complex-XXXXXX` (the sec group that was just created in the previous video)

-## 12: Appyling Sec.
+## 12: Applying Sec.
 Groups to Resources

 - First Sec Group we are linking is for `Elasti Cache` instance for redis